ACMI (museum)

-ACMI, formerly the Australian Centre for the Moving Image, is Australia's national museum of film, television, videogames, and art.
+ACMI, formerly the Australian Centre for the Moving Image, is Australia's national museum of screen culture including film, television, videogames, digital culture and art.
 ACMI was established in 2002 and is based at Federation Square in Melbourne, Victoria.

-During the 2014-15 financial year, 1.3 million people visited ACMI, the second-highest attendance of any gallery or museum in Australia.
-In May 2019, ACMI closed to the public to begin a $40 million redevelopment.
-It reopened in February 2021.
+ACMI features a range of curated exhibitions as well as a permanent exhibition, The Story of the Moving Image.
+It also provides a regular program film screenings and events, a library and online collection of film and video and an education program.

 History

 Beginnings in the State Film Centre of Victoria

 Prior to ACMI, Victoria's main film and screen organisation was the State Film Centre of Victoria, based at Treasury Theatre, which was established in 1946.

 In the 1950s, the State Film Centre was involved in producing a number of projects for television, then a new medium in Australia.
 It also played a role as an archive of Australian films, such as The Sentimental Bloke (1919) and On Our Selection (1920).

 During the 1960s, the State Film Centre provided advice on film treatments, production, scripts and distribution outlets to local filmmakers.
 In 1969, the centre assumed management of the newly constructed State Film Theatre, providing a facility for exhibiting material not screened in commercial cinemas.

 In the 1970s, the centre began acquiring examples of student films as well as those made by the newly vibrant Australian film industry, such as Homesdale (1971) by Peter Weir, Stork (1971) and Alvin Purple (1973) by Tim Burstall, and The Devil's Playground (1976) by Fred Schepisi.

 In 1988, the State Film Centre Education Program was set up.
 The program provided screenings for Victorian Certificate of Education students, based on core texts, and in-service days for their teachers.